Wakefield Council services affected by coronavirus

 - Memorial services (without a cremation slot) will no longer be allowed.
 This is to ensure that a maximum number of cremation slots are available.
 This amendment will be reviewed once this lockdown period is over.

-All children's centres are open - please check our website here for contact details.
+Children's centres are open for targeted support - please check our website here for contact details.

 Customer Access Point

 The Customer Access Point in Wakefield One is closed.
 You can do most transactions can be done online through My Account or by telephone.